pdmeyer/M4LLib/docs/gpt-training-guide.md

 **When to use**: Creating, modifying, or managing MIDI clips and notes
 - `createNewEmptyMidiClip(length, clipSlotId)` - Create empty MIDI clips
 - `addNotesToClip(clip, notes)` - Add notes to existing clips
-- `dumpNoteToNextEmptyClipForTrack(trackId, notes, clipName)` - Create clips with notes
+- `dumpNotesToNextEmptyClipForTrack(trackId, notes)` - Create clips with notes

 #### Track Management
 **When to use**: Working with Live tracks, clip slots, and scenes